BA in Anthropology

 Social Anthropology Track (six courses)

-- two additional Anthropology or Archaeology courses (excluding CAS AR 100), including any of the 600-level courses listed in the website for the Master’s Program in Medical Anthropology and Cross-Cultural Practice at the BU School of Medicine.
+- two additional Anthropology or Archaeology courses (excluding CAS AR 100), including any of the 600-level courses listed in the BU Bulletin website for the Medical Anthropology and Cross-Cultural Practice program offered by the BU School of Medicine.

 Biological Anthropology Track (seven courses)